🐦 Bird Watching in Montreal :: Muuuh Wildlife Photography

 Make sure your mobile bird id app like "Merlin ID" or "eBirds" is up-to-date, the latest content patches downloaded.
-Get a handy binocular.
-In many cases you will have to get a close look at a bird to determine its id.
+Get a handy pair of binoculars.
+In many cases you will need a close look of a bird to determine its id.

 This table provides an overview of when and where we spotted different species and which are our preferred locations for photography or documentary.
 For some additional notes, see the text below.